 Supernatural Beliefs

 A lot of religions accept that supernatural forces exist—demons, spirits, or other entities.
-These religions also claim that these invisible entities are evil and capable of causing harm to human beings.
+Some religions also teach that these invisible entities are evil and capable of causing harm to human beings.
 Such notions can induce a fear of ghosts.

 Parapsychology